Religious views on female genital mutilation: Southeast Asia

 According to William Clarence-Smith, Islamic Southeast Asia "overwhelmingly" follows the Shafi`i school of law, the only one to make FGM obligatory.
 The greatest opposition in the area, he writes, is from syncretic Muslims in Java; some practitioners use the root of the turmeric plant to perform an alternative symbolic procedure.

 Islam introduced FGM into Indonesia and Malaysia from the 13th century on.
 Over 80 percent of Malaysian women claim religious obligation as the primary reason for practising FGM, along with hygiene (41 percent) and cultural practice (32 percent).
-The practice is widespread among Muslim women in Indonesia, and over 90 percent of Muslim adults supported it as of 2003.
+The practice is widespread among Muslim women in Indonesia.
 In 2013 the Indonesian Ulema Council, Indonesia's top Muslim clerical body, ruled that it favours FGM, stating that although it is not mandatory, it is "morally recommended".
 The Ulema has been pushing the Indonesian government to circumcise girls, arguing that it is part of Islamic teachings.
+In 2014, Indonesia criminalized all forms of FGM after it repealed exceptions to the laws.

 Shia view

 Twelvers

 Shiite religious texts, such as the hadith transmitted by Al-Sadiq, indicate circumcision is only required for men.
 Grand Ayatollah Ali al-Sistani, the highest-ranking Shia (Marja’) in Iraq and the leader of the Hawza (Islamic University) of Najaf, forbids FGM on his website:

 FGM as a practice is nearly universally unknown among the orthodox Shia Muslims.
-In Iraq and Iran, it's carried out only among the Sunni minorities.
+In Iraq and Iran, it is carried out only among the Sunni minorities.